Importing terrainr tiles into UnitySource:

 handlers(global = TRUE) before running this code.

 We’ve now got our data downloaded!
-Our next step is to turn it into a data format we can import into Unity.
+All that’s left is to import these tiles into Unity.

 You can now move around your surface by right clicking on the image and moving around with the W-A-S-D keys on your keyboard.
-Note that your movement speed starts off very slow, and then accelerates over time.
+Note that your movement speed starts off very slow, and then accelerates over time (especially if you press and hold the “shift” key).

 And ta-da, you have a surface in Unity!
 You can go ahead and customize the scene further (I’ll usually then click on “Directional Light” and change “Render Mode” to “Not Important” and “Shadow Type” to “No Shadows”), fly around and across the scene, or do whatever else you want!